-Objective 2 Ensured children's right to development and protection with meaningful participation of children and families in national, federal and local level policies and practices Number of municipalities/VDCs allocating and investing at least 10 - 15 percent of total budget in particular for children's rights Number of municipalities/VDCs implementing at least 80 percent of their child rights plan Number of municipalities/VDCs addressing ecological rights of children Number of municipalities/VDCs adopting child friendly local governance framework, declared 'child friendly' and in process of declaring Favorable laws, polices, plans and programmes are formulated and implemented to promote children's right to protection and development.
-Result 3 Reduced all forms of discrimination, abuse, exploitation and violence against children Favorable laws, policies and plans are formulated or updated and implemented to promote child protection Increased sensitization among planners, government authorities, families and children on child protection covering discrimination and all forms of violence against children Reduced Number of cases of violence against children (Child labour, Child Sexual abuse, Child marriage, Child trafficking, corporal punishment) Collective action of relevant ministries, department, district offices and civil society organization for effective implementation of masterplan on elimination of child labour Number of government authorities trained and implementing litigation procedures on child labour Number of cases managed by local and district level government authorities as per the case management guidelines Child friendly mechanism (system, structure, provisions) in child protection service providers Number of reintegrated children with their families who were in labour, institutional care and trafficked Number of child care homes following alternative care guidelines and standard operating procedures or residential child care homes Increased number of trained and enabled child protection authorities, mechanisms, effective services and provisions in local and federal level.
-Result 4 Schools deliver quality education promoting child friendly environment as provisioned in National Framework for child friendly schools. compulsory education provisioned in constitution is into practice.
-I - Improved enrolment, survival and promotion rate or
+Objective 2 Ensured children's right to development and protection with meaningful participation of children and families in national, federal and local level policies and practices - Number of municipalities/VDCs allocating and investing at least 10 - 15 percent of total budget in particular for children's rights Number of municipalities/VDCs implementing at least 80 percent of their child rights plan Number of municipalities/VDCs addressing ecological rights of children Number of municipalities/VDCs adopting child friendly local governance framework, declared 'child friendly' and in process of declaring Favorable laws, polices, plans and programmes are formulated and implemented to promote children's right to protection and development.
+Result 3 Reduced all forms of discrimination, abuse, exploitation and violence against children - Favorable laws, policies and plans are formulated or updated and implemented to promote child protection Increased sensitization among planners, government authorities, families and children on child protection covering discrimination and all forms of violence against children Reduced Number of cases of violence against children (Child labour, Child Sexual abuse, Child marriage, Child trafficking, corporal punishment) Collective action of relevant ministries, department, district offices and civil society organization for effective implementation of masterplan on elimination of child labour Number of government authorities trained and implementing litigation procedures on child labour Number of cases managed by local and district level government authorities as per the case management guidelines Child friendly mechanism (system, structure, provisions) in child protection service providers Number of reintegrated children with their families who were in labour, institutional care and trafficked Number of child care homes following alternative care guidelines and standard operating procedures on residential child care homes Increased number of trained and enabled child protection authorities, mechanisms, effective services and provisions in local and federal level.
+Result 4 Schools deliver quality education promoting child friendly environment as provisioned in National Framework for child friendly schools. - - - Right to Education as fundamental right, free and compulsory education provisioned in constitution is into practice.
+Improved enrolment, survival and promotion rate of children (with more vulnerable) in school education.
+Increased participation on early childhood development and improved skills on early grade reading among Grade $1 - 3$ students Increased learning outcome among students of Grade $6 - 10$ in Math, English and Science